Computing large market equilibria using abstractions: Abstractions of Markets

 By definition, in equilibrium, regret is $0$.

+Another important metric of allocation quality is envy \citep{varian1974equity,budish2011combinatorial,caragiannis2016unreasonable}.
 The envy for buyer $i$ is the amount by which they prefer any other buyers' allocation over their own.
-Equilibrium allocations are envy free in the equal-incomes setting where all buyers have the same budget.
-Envy is often used as a fairness metric in the fair-division setting~\citep{varian1974equity,budish2011combinatorial,caragiannis2016unreasonable}.
+Importantly, when buyers have the same budget, equilibrium allocations are envy free.
+This is a major reason for the popularity of CEEI as an allocation mechanism.
 Formally, the envy is

-Note that the envy gap is zero in this definition, if buyer $i$ prefers their own bundle.

-Finally, we look at a weak notion of fairness: the maximin share (MMS) guarantee.
-MMS is the value that buyer $i$ would obtain if they were allowed to choose any allocation $X$ into $n$ bundles, but were then assigned their least-valued bundle $\min_{i'}u_i(x_{i'})$.
-MMS was introduced by \citet{budish2011combinatorial}, and it generalizes the \emph{fair-share} notion of divisible assignment to the indivisible setting.
-In fair-share assignment, each buyer $i$ is required to receive an allocation that they like at least as much as the one where they receive a fraction $\frac{1}{n}$ of each item.
+Finally, we look at the maximin share (MMS) guarantee.
+MMS is the value that buyer $i$ would obtain if they were allowed to split the allocation $X$ into $n$ bundles, but were then assigned their least-valued bundle $\min_{i'}u_i(x_{i'})$.
+MMS was introduced by \citet{budish2011combinatorial}, and it generalizes the \emph{proportional-share} notion of divisible assignment to the indivisible setting.
+In proportional-share assignment, each buyer $i$ is required to receive an allocation that they like at least as much as the one where they receive a fraction $\frac{1}{n}$ of each item.
 Since MMS generalizes fair share our result below applies to both fairness notions.

 Formally, the MMS guarantee of buyer $i$ is

 We say that the \emph{MMS gap} for buyer $i$ in allocation $x$ is